 Content Marketing Institute: Great material on content marketing all around, but materials like this (How To Write a Style Guide for Your Brand) offer lessons you can use in your business, but also sell to customers.
 Definitely one to subscribe to.

-Content Marketing Magazine: Free print and digital magazine that is extra-useful for content strategists and even general writers who want to understand where their work fits into the big picture.
+Content Marketing Magazine: Free print and digital magazine that’s extra-useful for content strategists and even general writers who want to understand where their work fits into the big picture.
+Remember that content marketing is a legit career path with organizations having c-suite positions dedicated to it.
+This is some of the stuff they read.

 Copyblogger: Amazing site for learning how to create effective online writing.
 Read their e-books.
 Follow them on Twitter.
 Sign up for their newsletters.